hopeswiller/Zeus/README.md

 ## Setup

 Setup is way easier.
-A Dockererised version will be added later
+A Dockerised version will be added later

 - #### Manual